brycekirk/craft_3_foundation_6_boilerplate/README.md

-# Craft 3 Boilerplate with Foundation 6, JS and SASS Compiler, Templates and More
+# Craft 3 Boilerplate with Foundation 6, JS and SASS Compiler, Templates, Macros and More

 ## What’s in it?